OsirisTerje/blog.hermit.no/about.md

 catchevolution-sidebarlayout:
   - default
 ---
-I am <a href="https://solidify.se/terje-sandstrom-joins-solidify/" target="_blank" rel="noopener noreferrer">Chief Scientific Officer</a> at <a href="https://solidify.se/" target="_blank" rel="noopener noreferrer">Solidify AB</a>, a Microsoft Visual Studio and Development Technologies MVP, a member of the NUnit core team, and  a model railroad enthusiast.
+I am a Microsoft Visual Studio and Development Technologies MVP, a member of the NUnit core team, and  a model railroad enthusiast.

 My main focus is best described as Software Craftsmanship, with the aspects that come from that.
-I do DevOps (aka ALM, and was awarded Microsoft MVP back in 2009 for work in that area, and have been re-awarded now for 10 years.).
+I do DevOps (aka ALM, and was awarded Microsoft MVP back in 2009 for work in that area, and have been re-awarded now for 11 years.).
 I am very much into Scrum/Agile/Lean processes, but really love to go all the way down to pure coding.
 The truth is in the code!

+I am also an Open Source enthusiast, and believe that companies and individuals can benefit a lot - not only from using open source, which they already do more than they realize, but also from contributing to open source.
+The effect of contributing to open source work can not be understated, it changes your culture in a very positive way, and you get a much broader global engagement that sticking to keeping your code closed.
+Invite me in to talk about it!

-My possible areas of engagement can be divided into three parts:
+My possible areas of engagement can be divided into four parts:

+<strong>Coding and Design</strong>

+I am a strong believer in good coding practices, beautiful code, minimalistic coding, pragmatism, strongly typed code, and an overall shift-left thinking to everything that relates to coding.
+The language of use doesn't really matter, but for myself I am mostly using C#, dabbles with Python, a bit of C/C++ and otherwise whatever comes my way.

 <strong>Management consulting</strong>